This originally aired on the Catholic Faith Network’s show CFN Live: https://youtu.be/Uy9_EvlFiFo While most people…

 We Can Help

-At Russo Law Group, P.C., we understand how difficult it is to cope with the death of a loved one while trying to navigate the estate administration process.
-We can provide professional services to guide you through the estate administration process and also to ease the burdens of an Executor or Administrator.
-We invite you to take advantage of our comprehensive website as well as our free seminars and webinars to learn more about how Russo Law Group, P.C. may assist you.
+At Russo Law Group, P.C., we understand how difficult it is to cope with the death of a loved one while trying to navigate the New York estate administration process.
+Our estate administration lawyers provide professional services to guide you through the process and ease the burdens of an executor or administrator.